 Capital assets.
-The 911 ETSB of DeKalb County's investment in capital assets for its governmental activities as of December 31, 2014 totals \$80,293 (net of accumulated depreciation).
+The 911 ETSB of DeKalb County's investment in capital assets for its governmental activities as of December 31, 2015 totals \$63,279 (net of accumulated depreciation).
 This investment in capital assets includes machinery and equipment.
-There was a net decrease in capital assets of \$24,480 in the current fiscal year, due to depreciation.
+There was a net decrease in capital assets of \$17,014 in the current fiscal year, due to depreciation.
+Additional information on the 911 ETSB of DeKalb County's capital assets can be found in note 3 of this report.